Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

   * `azure_storage` contains the following members:
     * (required) `storage_account_settings` contains a storage account link as defined in the credentials json.
-    * (required) `container` or `file_share` is required when uploading to Azure Blob Storage or Azure File Storage, respectively. `container` specifies which container to upload to for Azure Blob Storage while `file_share` specifies which file share to upload to for Azure File Storage.
+    * (required) `container` or `file_share` is required when downloading from Azure Blob Storage or Azure File Storage, respectively.
+      `container` specifies which container to download from for Azure Blob Storage while `file_share` specifies which file share to download from for Azure File Storage.
 Only one of these properties can be specified per `data_transfer` object.
     * (optional) `include` property defines an optional include filter.
       Although this property is an array, it is only allowed to have 1 maximum filter.